cellsjs/piscosour/docs/developers/guides/16-testing.md

 }
 ```

-Now tests must execute the command `piscoExec` that is inject as a environment variable.
+Now tests must execute the command `piscoExec` that is injected as an environment variable.

-This is an example of tests that we can write.
-This test tests the creation of an app using cells-cli recipe.
+This is an example of tests that we can be written.
+This test proves the creation of an app using cells-cli recipe.

 ```javascript
 'use strict';